-Tables 1 through 6 and 8 through 9 show the combination of modeled available groundwater summarized (1) by groundwater conservation district and county; and (2) by county, river basin, and regional water planning area for use in the regional water planning process.
+Tables 1 through 6 and 8 through 9 show the combination of modeled available groundwater summarized (1) by groundwater conservation district and county and (2) by county, river basin, and regional water planning area for use in the regional water planning process.
 The modeled available groundwater results for the groundwater conservation districts (Tables 1, 3, 5, and 8), reflect the ending year discussed in the Parameters and Assumption Section of this report.
-For purposes of planning (Tables 2, 4, 6, and 9), the values may have been populated past the dates noted in Parameters and Assumption Section using the trend of results.
+Values for planning purposes the in Tables 2, 4, 6, and 9 are not extended past the end of the desired future conditions period (2010-2060).

-The modeled available groundwater estimates are 2,935 acre-feet per year in the Austin Chalk Aquifer (Uvalde County); 758 acre-feet per year in the Buda Limestone Aquifer (Uvalde County); 11,557 acre-feet per year in the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer during average recharge conditions (3,765 acre-feet per year during drought conditions); 8,564 acre-feet per year in the saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer; 6,321 acre-feet per year in the freshwater portion of the western part of the San Antonio segment of the Edwards (Balcones Fault Zone) Aquifer; 9,385 acre-feet per year in the Leona Gravel Aquifer (Uvalde County); and 46,481 acre-feet per year in the Trinity Aquifer.
+The modeled available groundwater estimates are 2,935 acre-feet per year in the Austin Chalk Aquifer (Uvalde County); 758 acre-feet per year in the Buda Limestone Aquifer (Uvalde County); 11,557 acre-feet per year in the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer during average recharge conditions (3,765 acre-feet per year during drought conditions); 8,672 acre-feet per year in the saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer; 6,321 acre-feet per year in the freshwater portion of the western part of the San Antonio segment of the Edwards (Balcones Fault Zone) Aquifer; 9,385 acre-feet per year in the Leona Gravel Aquifer (Uvalde County); and 46,403 acre-feet per year in the Trinity Aquifer.
+GAM Run 21-015 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 10 April 12, 2023 Page 11 of 31

 FIGURE 1.
-MAP SHOWING REGIONAL WATER PLANNING AREAS (RWPAS), GROUNDWATER CONSERVATION DISTRICTS (GCDS), AND COUNTIES IN THE VICINITY OF THE AUSTIN CHALK AQUIFER IN UVALDE COUNTY.
+REGIONAL WATER PLANNING AREAS (RWPAS), GROUNDWATER MANAGMEENT AREAS (GMAS), GROUNDWATER CONSERVATION DISTRICTS (GCDS, UWCD), AND COUNTIES IN THE VICINITY OF THE AUSTIN CHALK AQUIFER IN UVALDE COUNTY (MODIFIED FROM BRADLEY AND BOGHICHI, 2018).